 Cockers live anywhere between 12 and 15 years if their care is consistent, proper, and you take good care of the dog.
 I know of Cockers who have succumbed to illness at a much younger age, and I recently learned of an 18-year-old Cocker.

 My first Cocker lived one week shy of 15 years.
-It is this writer’s belief she would have lived much longer, but irritable bowel disease took her from this earth.
+This writer believes she would have lived much longer, but irritable bowel disease took her from this earth.

 Here’s our in-depth article on how long Cocker Spaniels live and what to do to improve their longevity.